twoerd/large_cast_rpg/README.md

 -   Distance: always Dagger distance
 -   Restrictions: must have a free hand in order to Hold

-Push: a use of the arms, shoulders, hips, or feet to force movement
+Push/Pull: a use of the arms, shoulders, hips, or feet to force movement
 -   Calculation: Strength
--   Strong effect: The victim suffers a -3 penalty to Control and Fighting Mind for the following 2 rounds, and is pushed away one space (the attacker chooses which space).
+-   Strong effect: The victim suffers a -3 penalty to Control and Fighting Mind for the following 2 rounds.
+They are then pushed or pulled one space (the attacker chooses which space).
 This movement overrides any Dodge movement.
-The attacker must approach the enemy to be at Dagger or Sword distance.
+If they are pushed, the attacker must finish the action at Dagger or Sword distance.
+If they are pulled, the attacker must finish the action at Dagger distance.
 -   Weak effect: The victim suffers a -1 penalty to Control and Fighting Mind the following 2 rounds.
 -   Defended by: Dodge or Strength